fnmeissner/hanko-keycloak-plugin/README.md

 1. Download the latest version from the [releases page](https://github.com/teamhanko/hanko-keycloak-plugin/releases).
 2. Copy the ear file into the `standalone/deployments` directory of your Keycloaks root directory.
-3. Copy templates.zip to the root directory of you Keycloak server.
+3. Copy templates.zip (or themes.zip, depending on the version) to the root directory of you Keycloak server.
-4. Unzip templates.zip by running `unzip templates.zip`
+4. Unzip templates.zip (or themes.zip, depending on the version) by running `unzip templates.zip`

 ## Configuration